FTLam11/FTLam11.github.io/_posts/2019-10-21-dumpster_diving_through_assets_of_a_rails_project.md

 In addition the layout `head` contains CDN links for fonts, stylesheets, and several JavaScript libraries.
 These should be included in the asset pipeline.
-In the case where the application with is hosted locally in a place without an internet connection, it's a real bad look.
+In the case where the application is hosted locally in a place with strict internet connection management policies, it's a real bad look.

 # Vendor JavaScript littered across multiple directories